Turmeric for Dogs: What Pet Owners Should Know About Safety, Extracts, and Research

 Safety Considerations: What Veterinarians Typically Evaluate

-Before advising on turmeric, veterinarians often assess the following:
+Before advising on turmeric, veterinarians often consider factors such as:

 - The dog’s age and breed